 Step 1: What is your business going to look like?

-When you’re starting a business, you need to consider what form it is going to take.
+We start our business essentials guide with what you need to consider the form your business is going to take.

 - What’s your idea?